kat-ushka/devops-with-kubernetes-course/Exercise 2.04/README.md

 The revision of the code for this exercise is tagged with `Exercise_2.04`.

-In order to perform this exercise I implemented deployment manifest as follows:
+In order to perform this exercise I implemented kubernetes manifests as follows:
 [namespace.yaml](./manifests/0.namespace.yaml)
 ```yaml
 ---